Lessening your environmental footprint

 See our projects page for information on some of our featured projects.

 All Less offsets meet the Kyoto Protocol's Clean Development Mechanism (CDM) criteria for quantification.
 Gold Standard and VER+ Standard-certified projects use methodology approved by the UNFCCC Methodology Panel (MP) and CDM Executive Board (EB) for defining the baseline, evaluating the project emissions and emissions reductions, and determining the monitoring procedure for a project.
+ISO-certified projects follow ISO 14064-3 standards where GHG quantification, monitoring and reporting are carried out in accordance with ISO 14064-1 or ISO 14064-2.

 This means there are accurate measurements of the emissions that would have occurred in the absence of the project and the emissions reductions occurring as a result of the project.